wynwxst/Checkra1n.py/README.md

  geohot for patch of exploit

- k0nami for patching it further with a user friendly ui
+ Ehnryu for patching it further with a user friendly ui

  # Disclaimer
  I am not responsible for your device errors